Delving into WordPress themes

 In the beginning

 When I started creating websites I would code everything by hand.
 I would also create my own graphics and learn to code whatever functionality was required.
 As you can imagine this was a time consuming process and required proficiency in many related disciplines – web design, web development and graphic design.
 I enjoyed doing this though because it allowed me to learn a lot and the end product was always unique.
 The downside was that it took a lot of time to roll out a website and would also cost more than a template based approach.
-Allowing clients to update their own content would require the creation of a content management system or the use of a software solution such as Adobe Contribute.
+Allowing clients to update their own content would require the creation of a content management system or the use of a software solution such as Adobe Contribute (since discontinued).

 What works now